 Tyler Green’s work in books with multiple contributors.

 San Francisco Museum of Modern Art 360°: Views on the Collection.
 Edited by Judy Bloch and Suzanne Stein.
 Published in 2016.
 This companion to SFMOMA’s collection features 208 works chosen by the museum’s curators for their cultural — and sometimes personal — significance.
 The publication explores these highlights through striking images, new and original texts by curators, and creative responses by artists, poets, historians, and filmmakers, among others.
 The book was published on the occasion of SFMOMA’s 2016 expansion.
 Contributors include Robert Adams, Jill Dawsey, Gary Garrels, Henry Urbach, Rudolf Frieling and more.
 Green contributed an essay on Julie Mehretu’s Stadia I (2014).

 From its inception during World War II to the present, Dugway’s primary mission has been to develop and test chemical and biological weaponry and defense programs.
 After more than a decade of inquiry, Maisel was granted rare access to photograph the terrain, testing facilities and other aspects of this deliberately obscured region of the American atlas.
 Comprising aerial and on-site photos made at Dugway, this body of work explores questions surrounding military power, national security and land use, as well as the limits of technology and human endeavor.
 The book features essays by William Fox, Geoff Manaugh and Green.

-Anne Appleby: We Sit Together the Mountain and Me (forthcoming, allegedly).
-The book is a catalogue of a 2017-18 exhibition of the same title of Anne Appleby’s paintings and video work at the Tacoma Art Museum.
-The catalogue will feature essays by Rock Hushka, Grace Kook Anderson and Green.
-Hear Appleby discuss the work and the exhibition on The Modern Art Notes Podcast.
+Anne Appleby: Hymn For The Mother.
+The book is a catalogue of a 2021 exhibition at the Missoula Art Museum.
+The catalogue will feature essays by Grace Kook Anderson, John Yau, and Green.
+Hear Appleby discuss her work on The Modern Art Notes Podcast.